fyrox-book/fyrox-book.github.io/src/tutorials/platformer/part1.md

 ![editor_step1](editor_step1.png)

-Clone the block by selecting its rigid body and pressing `Ctrl+C` followed by `Ctrl+V`, navigate to sprite in the copy and change its texture to either the left or right end of the block.
+Clone the block by selecting its rigid body and pressing `Ctrl+C` followed by `Ctrl+V`, navigate to sprite in the copy, click `Make Unique` on the `Material` property and change its diffuse texture to either the left or right end of the block.
 Use `Move Tool` to move the block somewhere you like (you can also use grid-snapping by going to `File -> Setting` and setting `Snap To Grid` for `Move Interaction Mode`).
-Do this one more time for the opposite end and you should get something like this:
+Do this one more time for the opposite end, and you should get something like this:

 ![editor_step2](editor_step2.png)